clashperk/node/README.md

-# typedefs
+# @clashperk/node
-Type definitions for our apps and Packages
+Type Definitions, Packages, and Models for clashperk Bot, RPC and API